 To submit your program for NCRA recognition, download and complete the application below.
 Submit completed application(s) by e-mail to NCRA as noted in the application instructions.
-Please allow up to two weeks for the review process.
+Applications must be received by NCRA within fourteen (14) days of the scheduled event.
+Allow up to two weeks for the review process.
 Use the most current application when submitting your program and ensure it is filled out completely.
 Separate CVs or agendas cannot be submitted in lieu of completing the application.
-Programs are approved for continuing education units only and not for national or regional meeting status.
+Programs are approved for continuing education units for CTRs.
 Detailed instructions and FAQs can be found within the application.

 Program Recognition Application

 The fee for state and regional cancer registry associations is $75 per application; the fee for other organizations (hospitals, vendors, and national associations) is $100 per application.
 One application fee may be submitted for programs occurring over multiple dates with the same agenda.
 For example, a workshop being held on March 6, May 9, and June 27 with the same agenda/objectives, may be submitted under the same application fee.
 Programs with different agendas/objectives must be submitted on separate applications with fees.

 To appeal the number of CE hours assigned to your program, please complete the Appeal Form.